VinzZ00/VinzZ00/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning on Bina Nusantara University majoring Information System and focused on Applied Database
+- 🌱 I’m currently learning on Bina Nusantara University majoring Information System and focused on Database System and Administrator
 - 📫 How to reach me: elvin.ri39@gmail.com